la2050/archive/_projects/2016/melrose-elementary-technology-program-creating-the-future-leaders-of-la.md

   incredibly successful tech integration program that could become a model for other schools struggling to meet the needs of their students in our ever more tech-centered world.
+Please explain how you will define and measure success for your project.​: >- Melrose Elementary PTO supports a culturally supportive, technologically-rich environment where a diverse student population can work collaboratively with creativity and innovation.
+Ensuring that our students do not miss learning opportunities due to lack of access to technology is vital to fulfilling our mission of providing a quality education in the STEAM disciplines.
+We define success for this project as full implementation of our self-sustaining tech renewal initiative.
+Operating our 1-1 tech program free from district funding is a key component of our ability to keep pace with changing technology regardless of current funding models for public schools and ongoing district budget cuts.
+We measure success based on the following:

+  - Percent of students that have access to fully functioning technology
+  equipment: Goal=100%

+  - Percent of the cost for maintaining that equipment that is covered by our organization’s existing fundraising activities: Goal=100%

+  - Percent of students who complete Digital Citizenship training: Goal=100%

+  - Percent of teachers who receive ongoing professional development to fully utilize our technology:Goal=100%
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/melrose-elementary-technology-program-creating-the-future-leaders-of-la/skild-prod.s3.amazonaws.com/myla2050/images/custom540/3845012265741-team90.jpg
 organization_name: Melrose Elementary PTO